Members, please read the below before booking a tee time

 Guidelines to Playing Golf under COVID 19 Constraints.

-We have been working together to play golf safely for nearly 3 weeks and thank you for observing the guidance that England Golf have issued, and we have implemented.
-We are now moving to a different stage with the relaxation of some rules leading to playing 4 balls.
-The UK Golf Industry has based its guidance on the current advice from the government.
+We have been working together to ensure we play golf safely for nearly 3 weeks and thank you for observing the guidance that England Golf has issued, and we have implemented.
+We are now moving on with the easement of some rules leading to a position where you can now play in a 4 ball.
+The UK Golf Industry has based its guidance on the current advice from HM Government.

-You are recommended to be familiar with the Government Guidance not only with respect to Sport but also Vulnerable Groups especially those over 70 or with co-existing morbidities.
+We recommend that you familiarise yourself with the Government Guidance not only with respect to the provisions that apply to those playing Sport but specifically those relating to Vulnerable Groups, especially those over 70 and/or with co-existing morbidities.

-We continue to monitor the guidelines issued by the PGA, and the R&A to keep us updated (see https://www.pga.info/covid-19-resource-hub/).
+We continue to monitor the guidelines issued by the PGA, and the R&A to ensure our advice is up to date (see https://www.pga.info/covid-19-resource-hub/).

-Because the guidance covers many different combinations we have sought to adapt our calendar to allow golf in forms suitable for “up to 4 ball”, “2 ball only” and “1 ball only”.
-As this will inevitably lead to an increase in the numbers of people attending the course it is essential we follow previous guidance and maintain good discipline with regard to Social Distancing
+Because the guidance covers many different combinations we have sought to adapt our diary to allow golf in forms suitable for “up to 4 ball”, “2 ball only” and “1 ball only”.
+As this will inevitably lead to an increase in the numbers of people attending the course it is essential we follow previous guidance and adhere to the existing rules for Social Distancing.

 The following outlines how the Club will be operating until further notice.
-Please read and follow the guidelines to ensure we can play golf safely.
-Also please report any concerns you have to email@example.com or the board firstname.lastname@example.org as we take your and our staff’s safety very seriously.
+Please read and follow the guidelines to ensure we can play golf safely and continue to protect the health of our country.
+Also please report any concerns you have to firstname.lastname@example.org or the board email@example.com as we take your and our staff’s safety very seriously.
+We trust that you will behave accordingly not only to limit your risk of contracting Covid19 but also to protect your families and the wider community.

 Before the Round